sergeioff/UnixTimeConverter/README.md

 # UnixTimeConverter
-This program allows convert UNIX(POSIX)-time into human-readable format and vice versa.
+This is a simple library that allows convert UNIX(POSIX)-time into human-readable format and vice versa, and small program that show use of that library.
-TODO:
-- make .so/.dll library for convertation functions
-- make .rpm package that contains this library and program that demonstrates possibilities of this library.